 Let’s understand the formula through an example.

-The example is similar to one I read about on Duke University course about DeFi.
-In there they have a tutorial on Uniswap.
+The example is similar to one I read about in Duke University’s course about DeFi.
+In there, they have a tutorial on Uniswap.

 Uniswap formula example